FREE Shipping on orders over $899

 9. Olive Oil:

-Extra virgin olive oil is rich in monounsaturated fatty acids and antioxidants, making it a healthy option for people with colitis.
-It can help reduce inflammation and promote overall digestive system health.
+Extra virgin olive oil is rich in monounsaturated fatty acids and antioxidants, making it a healthy choice for people with colitis.
+It can help reduce inflammation and promote overall digestive health.

 Sweet potatoes are an excellent source of fiber, vitamin A, and antioxidants.
-The fiber in sweet potatoes may help maintain intestinal regularity, while vitamin A and antioxidants may have anti-inflammatory properties.
+The fiber in sweet potatoes can help maintain bowel regularity, while the vitamin A and antioxidants may have anti-inflammatory properties.

 [product=garlic-and-omega-gastri-colitis]